mayammakram/RISCV32_CPU/Single-Cycle RV32I/ReadMe.md

-## Single-Cycle RV32I
+## Single-Cycle RV32I Implementation
 The repo contains the full implementation of the RV32I with all forty instructions as stated in the ISA Specifications: Volume 1, Unprivileged Specification version 20191213.
-The top testbench named “pipelined_CPU_tb.v” is included to simulate the test program.
+The top testbench named “SC_CPU_tb.v” is included to simulate the test program.
 The Program counter, register file, and data memory were mainly traced to check and validate the code when testing.

 ### Instructions:
 In order to test other programs, the program instructions should be written in a hex file in hexadecimal format.
 Next, the file path in the Instruction Memory (InstMem.v) should be updated with the file of the new program.
-Finally, run the simulation with “pipelined_CPU_tb.v” targeted as the top simulation source to view the waveform of the program.
+Finally, run the simulation with “SC_CPU_tb.v” targeted as the top simulation source to view the waveform of the program.

 ### Release Notes:
 1. Instruction memory is not byte-addressable